Lawrence Township, Cumberland County, New Jersey: Education

-Students are also eligible to attend Cumberland County Technology Education Center in Vineland, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.
+Students are also eligible to attend Cumberland County Technical Education Center in Vineland, serving students from the entire county in its full-time technical training programs, which are offered without charge to students who are county residents.

 Transportation

 As of May 2010, the township had a total of 54.06 mi of roadways, of which 26.30 mi were maintained by the municipality and 27.76 mi by Cumberland County.

 County Route 553 is the most significant roadway serving Lawrence Township.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Lawrence Township include: